MicrosoftDocs/globalization/globalization/localization/ministyleguides/mini-style-guide-japanese.md

 ## 9. Know what to leave in English

 Items that aren't usually translated include:

 - Product names.
 - Trademarks.
 - Acronyms.
 - Placeholders (for example, {1} and %s).
 - Escape characters (for example, \n and \r, which can be displayed as "￥n").
 - Registry keys.
 - Codes.
 - Variables.
 - Copyright information: "© 2019 Microsoft Corporation.
 All rights reserved."
 - References to UI labels from unlocalized products.
 Add a tentative translation in parentheses.
 See the example below.

-**Example**
+Example:

 _English_: The Add/Delete dialog box appears.
 _Our style_: [Add/Delete] <span lang=ja>(追加/削除) ダイアログ ボックスが表示されます。</span>